hiiamboris/red-cli-gitlab-mirror/mockups/a+v/README.md

       --font-name   <query-font-name>
       --font-size   <query-font-size> default: 12
-  -x, --exclude     <xmasks>      Don't treat files with this mask as audio
+  -x, --exclude     <xmasks>      Don't treat files with this mask as audio -q, --quiet                     Suppress output (to avoid spawning a new
+                                  terminal)
       --version                   Display program version and exit -h, --help                      Display this help text and exit
 ```